 Tips on running the meeting

-The agenda does not necessarily have to be in the above order.
-If there is a really pressing issue it may be better to take up that item at the very beginning of the meeting, rather then make everybody wait until the "new business" point comes around.
-This often makes people edgy, especially new people who have come to their first meeting to discuss a problem.
+The agenda does not necessarily have to be in the traditional order.
+If there is a really pressing issue it may be better to take up that item at the very beginning of the meeting, rather than make everybody wait until the "new business" point comes around.
+Waiting often makes people edgy, especially new people who have come to their first meeting to discuss a problem.

-It is extremely important that the financial report be given at every meeting, and this isn't one of the items that is dropped because of pressing business.
+It is extremely important that the financial report be given at every meeting.
+This shouldn’t be one of the items that is dropped because of pressing business.

-A meeting can be smoothly run without the Chairperson announcing, "We are going to follow Roberts Rules of Order."
+A meeting can be smoothly run without the Chairperson announcing, "We are going to follow Robert’s Rules of Order."
 Most members won't know what this means.
-Instead the Chairperson can announce some simple rules for running the meeting.
+Instead the Chairperson can announce some simple rules for the meeting.